 Here are some other signs of brake problems.

-If you experience any of these, you should visit us at Chapman Auto Repair as soon as possible:
+If you experience any of these, you should visit us at Chapman Auto Repair as soon as possible for a break repair:

 Reduced responsiveness or fading

 If your brakes are not as responsive as they should be or if the pedal “sinks” toward the floor, this could be an indication of a leak in the braking system.
 It could be an air leak (in the brake hose) or a brake fluid leak.
 One telltale sign of a brake fluid leak is the presence of a small puddle of fluid when the car is parked.
 Brake fluid looks similar to fresh motor oil, but with a less “slimy” texture.

 If your vehicle “pulls” to one side while braking, it may be a sign that the brake linings are wearing unevenly or that there is foreign matter in the brake fluid.
 Your vehicle may need a brake adjustment or to have the fluid drained and replaced.